gngian10/Pizza-Cart/README.md

 ---

-I would like to especially thank my **Jonas Schmedtmann** for their constant motivation and guidance throughout the development of this project.
-Their support helped me overcome challenges and progress in my learning.
+I would especially like to thank Jonas Schmedtmann for their constant motivation and guidance throughout the development of this project.
+Their support helped me overcome challenges and made significant progress in my learning.